 Water softener or water filtration system options are identified in this report for purposes of improving water quality in Dedham, MA.
 Additionally, certain aspects of the public water supply are reviewed.
 If you have a private well, it is highly recommended that you get your water tested and analyzed.
 This is the only way to identify whether or not you should be considering a water filtration system or a water softener.

 DEDHAM’S PUBLIC WATER SOURCE (Dedham-Westwood Water District)

 The District’s water supply is from groundwater.
 According to the 2016 Annual Report, there are seventeen wells, six in Westwood and eleven in Dedham.
 There are also emergency connections with the Massachusetts Water Resources Authority (MWRA), the City of Boston and the Towns of Norwood and Needham.
 There is also the ability to purchase water from the MWRA on a routine basis, up to 36 million gallons annually.
 Approximately 3% of the water was supplied by MWRA.

 The District has two water treatment plants where water from all of its regularly pumped wells is filtered.
 Chlorine is added for disinfection, fluoride is added for preventing tooth decay, and iron and manganese (naturally occurring minerals found in New England groundwater) are removed.
 The pH and alkalinity are adjusted to neutralize the slightly acidic characteristics of the groundwater so that it is less corrosive to piping and plumbing.
 Numerous tests are performed for monitoring pH and other treatment plant performance indicators, while other parameters are analyzed daily, weekly, quarterly or annually depending on regulatory requirements.
-For the full Annual Water Quality Report, see the link at: Dedham MA Annual-Water-Quality-Report 2016
+For the full Annual Water Quality Report, see the link at: Dedham MA Annual-Water-Quality-Reports

 SYMPTOMS OF HARD WATER